-In an ideal world, and to obtain the best possible valuation, your personal interest in exiting or selling the business would come at a time when the business is growing quickly, and when strong economic conditions drive buyers to pay attractive valuations.
-This can definitely simplify your decision making, and if this happens to you, consider starting the sales process today!
+In an ideal world, and to obtain the best possible valuation, your personal interest in exiting or selling the business would come at a time when the business is growing quickly, and when conditions drive buyers to pay attractive valuations in your industry.
+This can definitely simplify your decision making -- and if this happens to you, consider starting the sales process immediately!

-Retirement timing, family obligations, health concerns, financial issues and burnout can all also drive the decision to sell, and any of these issues could occur at a time that is not optimal.
-Adding to the dilemma, the process to sell can take up a to a year and the buyer may also want you to stay on for some length of time.
+· Adding to the overall complexity, the process to sell can take up a to a year and the buyer may also want you to stay on for some length of time.

 Want to learn more about selling a business?
 Sign up to receive our blog posts delivered to you via email.
 SIGN UP